Arriving in Tokyo

 How my first solo trip to Tokyo changed my life

-The freedom to decide where to go, what to eat and when to do it make my trip amazing.
-When traveling solo, I’m not tied to anyone’s plan or schedule and don’t need to worry about other’s feeling.
-Also, I can travel in my space, and enjoy the destination in my style.
-I’m growing my love for solo trip <3
+The freedom to decide where to go, what to eat, and when to do it made my trip unforgettable.
+I’m not tied to anyone’s plan or schedule when traveling solo and don’t need to worry about others’ feelings.

 Communication & New friends